sensu/sensu-docs/content/sensu-go/5.14/installation/install-sensu.md

 To verify that the agent has registered with Sensu and is sending keepalive events, open the entity page in the [Sensu web UI][ui] or run `sensuctl entity list`.

-### Activate licensed features
+### Activate licensed-tier features

-Sensu Inc. offers support packages for Sensu Go as well as licensed features designed for monitoring at scale.
+Sensu Inc. offers support packages for Sensu Go as well as license-activated features designed for monitoring at scale.
-For more information about licensed features in Sensu Go, see the [getting started guide](../../getting-started/enterprise).

-All licensed features are free for your first 100 entities.
-To learn more about Sensu Go licenses for more than 100 entities, [contact the Sensu sales team](https://sensu.io/sales).
+To learn more about license-activated features in Sensu Go, [contact the Sensu sales team](https://sensu.io/sales).

 If you already have a Sensu license, [log in to your Sensu account](https://account.sensu.io/) and download your license file, then activate your license using sensuctl.